The Judicial College of Victoria is a leader in judicial education and professional development. It keeps Victorian judicial officers:

 Under this guidance, the College’s Chief Executive Officer and staff are able to create education programs and resources that are relevant, useful and tailored to the exacting needs of judicial officers.

-The College is located in the heart of the courts precinct in Lonsdale Street, Melbourne in Victoria, Australia, and most judicial training programs are run from nearby facilities.
+The College is located in the heart of the courts precinct in William Street, Melbourne in Victoria, Australia, and most judicial training programs are run from the JCV Learning Centre.

 It was established by the Judicial College of Victoria Act 2001 and began operating in November 2002.